beakerandjake/bpimage/README.md

 # bpimage
 bpimage is a simple image editing library.

 Created mainly so I could explore numpy, image processing, cli development, and extending python with c.

 Basic image transformations, color editing, and convolution filters are implemented.
-These can be invoked via a cli.
+These can be invoked from the cli or python.

 ## Dependencies
  - python (>= 3.10)